 4. Keep the Sleep Area Free of Hazards:

 Remove soft objects, toys, and loose bedding from your baby’s sleep area.
 No pillows, blankets, stuffed animals, or crib bumpers—they can all increase the risk of suffocation, even the mesh crib liners that have been linked to strangulation.
-Instead of blankets, use a swaddle or a wearable blanket to keep your baby warm.
-The reflective design on our Sleep of Mind Newborn Swaddle lets you see your child’s body moving with each breath, giving you peace of mind with a glance at your existing night vision baby monitor.
-(So that you can breathe a sigh of relief too!)
-And for your peace of mind, we sourced OEKO-TEX STANDARD 100 and GOTS Certified materials because we wanted to set a higher standard and surpass all current government standards in North America for infant sleepwear.
+Instead of blankets, use a swaddle or a sleep sack (wearable blanket) to keep your baby warm.

 Additional Tips to Keep Your Baby Safe During Sleep